 Now, the “dinner's up” timer is a regular occurrence in our house!
 Here are some ways I've learned to make it ultra successful:

-- This really comes in handy on mornings when they have school and it seems like a battle to get everyone out the door on time.
+- We use the timer for any meal, not just dinner.
+This really comes in handy on mornings when they have school and it seems like a battle to get everyone out the door on time.

 Let me tell you what…it's AMAZING what you can do in 5 minutes when you buckle down, focus, and you feel a sense of urgency.

-- Start with general cleaning first, then move to fine details only if you still have time once the general cleaning is done.
+- Start with general cleaning first!
+Then move to fine details only if you still have time once the general cleaning is done.
 Start by picking things up and putting them where they go.
 If they belong in another room, put it all in a laundry basket, then take 1 of the minutes to run around and put everything back where it goes.

 - Be sure to stop when the timer stops!
 You're setting the timer for a reason, mostly because you're short on time and want to stay motivated.
 If it becomes a marathon event every time you do this, your subconscious will want to do it less and less.

 - Get your family involved!
 We will often do a 3 minute “blitz clean-up” before dinner and make a game out of it.
 Whoever can pick up the most items, or get their specific job done in the 3 minutes gets a piece of candy before dinner, or gets their stick moved up on their behavior chart, or gets a high-five from us.